-I'm Grace Elizabeth, the girl on the left there.
-I'm a five foot tall twenty-something year old girl... come hopeless romantic.
+I'm Grace Elizabeth, a five foot tall twenty-something year old girl... come hopeless romantic.
 On the one hand, I am inspired by the beauty in the little things, and on the other, I am inspired and energised by the excitement that comes with big adventures.
 I am inspired by grand oak trees, vast oceans and foggy mornings, but I am equally inspired by silence, sad playlists and reflection.
 I am also a believer that we all have the ability to leave the world in a better place than it began.

 I've had a camera in my hands since I was little, probably around the age of ten, when my dad lent me his old Canon DSLR.
 Fast forward thirteen years later, a few cameras in between, a first class honours Batchelor of Arts Degree in Photography (and secretly wishing I did a business degree!) and I am now so privileged to have a career in the art art of documenting moments.
 So thank you, Dad, I owe you! :)

 LOVE MAKES THE WORLD GO AROUND